Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Import Permits

 Some countries only allow pets to enter if they have an import permit.
-As you can probably guess, getting these official government approvals could be a bit expensive.
-For example, bringing a cat into Australia would cost a permit fee of $480.
-These prices change depending on the country but expect to pay at least a couple hundred dollars for one.
+As you can probably guess, getting these official government approvals can be expensive.
+For example, bringing a cat into Australia costs $480.
+The prices change depending on the country, but expect to pay at least a couple hundred dollars for one.

 Customs Clearance